 It’s that time of year, again.
 The time of year everyone starts talking about what’s next.

-What’s next in HR technology, candidate experience, performance management, etc. But what’s next for recruiting?
+What’s next in HR technology, candidate experience, performance management, etc. What’s next for recruiting?
 2016 talked a lot about artificial intelligence so does that mean it’s time to move on to something else?
 Not quite.
-AI has barely hit it’s prime when it comes to the benefits it can bring to recruiting and the talent acquisition world.
-What are the top 3 benefits from embracing AI in your recruitment strategy?
+AI has barely hit its prime when it comes to the benefits it can bring to recruiting and the talent acquisition world.
+Continue reading for the top 3 benefits of embracing AI in your recruitment strategy.

 1. Turning quantity into quality